iUnnati31/Tableau-Projects/Project- 1/README.md

 To view the dashboard, follow these steps:

 1. Clone this repository to your local machine.
-2. Open the Tableau workbook file (`Superstore Analysis Dashboard.twb`) using Tableau Desktop.
+2. Open the Tableau workbook file (`Super Store Analysis Dashboard.twb`) using Tableau Desktop.
 3. Navigate to the dashboard tab to explore the visualizations.

 ## Data Source